João Félix

-João Félix Sequeira ([ʒuˈɐ̃w ˈfɛliks]; born 10 November 1999) is a Portuguese professional footballer who plays as a forward for Premier League club Chelsea, on loan from Atlético Madrid of La Liga, and the Portugal national team.
-He can also play as a winger or an attacking midfielder.
+João Félix Sequeira ([ʒuˈɐ̃w ˈfɛliks]; born 10 November 1999) is a Portuguese professional footballer who plays as an attacking midfielder or forward for Saudi Pro League club Al-Nassr and the Portugal national team.

 Félix initially trained at Porto's youth academy, before moving to rivals Benfica in 2015.
 He began playing for the latter's reserve team a year later and was promoted to the first team in 2018, making his debut at age 17.
-He helped Benfica win the league title in his first and only season with them, and was awarded Primeira Liga's Best Young Player of the Year and the Golden Boy award.
-In 2019, at age 19, Félix signed with Atlético Madrid for a club-record transfer worth €126 million (£113 million), the fourth-most expensive football transfer, the second-most paid for a teenager, and the highest fee for a Portuguese player leaving the domestic league.
-In his second season at the club, he helped the team win the 2020–21 La Liga, which ended the club's seven-year league title drought.
+He helped Benfica win the league title in his first and only season with them.
+In 2019, at age 19, Félix signed with Atlético Madrid for a club-record transfer worth €126 million (£113 million), the fourth-most expensive football transfer.
+With Atlético, he won the 2020–21 La Liga and over the following years, he had loan spells with Chelsea and Barcelona, before rejoining Chelsea permanently in 2024.
+In 2025, he completed a high-profile move to Al-Nassr.

 Félix is a former Portugal youth international, representing his country at under-18, under-19, and under-21 levels.
-He earned his first cap for the senior national team during the semi-finals of the 2019 UEFA Nations League Finals, winning the inaugural edition of the competition with his nation on home soil.
+He earned his first senior cap in the 2019 UEFA Nations League Finals, winning the inaugural edition of the competition on home soil.
+He went on to represent his country at UEFA Euro 2020, the 2022 FIFA World Cup, and Euro 2024, and won a second international trophy at the 2025 UEFA Nations League Finals.

 Club career

 Early career

 Félix started playing football at Os Pestinhas in 2007 before joining the youth ranks of FC Porto a year later at age eight.
 After Félix moved to Porto, he faced challenges such as extensive schedules including daily shuttle hours between Viseu and Porto.
 He moved out of his parents' house at age 12 to live near Porto's youth training grounds; in a later interview, Félix revealed that during this time he considered quitting football due to the lack of playing time, but his father convinced him to pursue his career.
-Félix was released by Porto in 2014 because of his slight frame (Félix denies these claims and says he left of his own volition) and moved to Lisbon rivals Benfica in 2015, at age 15, after a season-long loan at Padroense.
+Félix was released by Porto in 2014 because of his slight frame (he denied these claims and said he left of his own volition) and moved to Lisbon rivals Benfica in 2015, at age 15, after a season-long loan at Padroense.